haseebnqureshi/Basefloor/packages/api/transcription/README.md

-# Transcription Service for MinAPI
+# Transcription Service for Basefloor

-This service enables speech-to-text transcription capabilities in your MinAPI application.
+This service enables speech-to-text transcription capabilities in your Basefloor application.

 ⚠️ **SECURITY WARNING**
 When publishing this package: